 Lawn sweepers are motorized instruments that gather leaf litter, wood chips, twigs, grass clippings, or debris from a garden or pavement area to keep your landscape clean.
 Lawn sweepers are adept at removing various forms of organic material from lawns.

-Yes, lawn sweepers work, and they spare you the pain and time and have to do a pretty close job cleaning branches, shrubs, and other rubbish off your yard.
+Yes, lawn sweepers work, and they spare you the pain and time to clean branches, shrubs, and other rubbish off your yard.
 So, let me go through how much you can expect from your garden sweeper.

 A lawn sweeper removes twigs, pine cones, pine needles, acorns, detritus, and plant leaves.
 Purchasing a garden sweeper might save you time while also alleviating back strain.